-Professor-Researcher, School of Social Sciences and Government, Tec de Monterrey
+Head of Events, CARR.
+Professor-Researcher, School of Social Sciences and Government, Tecnológico de Monterrey.

 Specialist Research Areas: